lqc/thinkcspy/source/files.rst

 ----------

 A **text file** is a file that contains printable characters and whitespace, organized into lines separated by newline characters.
-Since Python is specifically designed to process text files, it provides methods that make the job easy.
+One of the Python design goals was to provide methods that made text file processing easy.

 Notice the subtle difference in abstraction here: in the previous section, we simply regarded a file as containing many characters, and could read them one at a time, many at a time, or all at once.
-In this section, specifically for reading data, we're interested in files that are organized into lines, and will process them line-at-a-time.
+In this section, particularly for reading data, we're interested in files that are organized into lines, and we will process them line-at-a-time.

 To demonstrate, we'll create a text file with three lines of text separated by
 newlines: